cp3402-students/cp3402-2021-site-cp3402-group-11/app/public/wp-content/plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v3.0.21 - 3-January-2022
+- Fix: Avoided redirection for Beaver Builder plugin when activated from import screen.
+- Fix: Resolved a few errors with the pre-import PHP compatibility screen.

+v3.0.20 - 29-December-2021
+- Fix: Faster import process by deferring image meta processing.
+- Fix: Minor UI fixes.

+v3.0.19 - 29-December-2021
+- Fix: Import error due to timeout error for sites where loopback requests are not working.
+- Fix: Styling for default fonts was not working on first load.

+v3.0.18 - 28-December-2021
+- Improvement: Added a pre-import screen to notify about incompatible PHP versions for a few plugins.
+- Improvement: Better Color Palettes.
+- Fix: Reset for Color Palette and Typography not working in some cases.

 v3.0.17 - 22-December-2021
 - Improvement: More and better color palettes and typography while customizing the demo.